Rock-Candy-Tea/RSSHUB-PAGE/post/社交媒体/Gab - 熱門/Passengers who travel aboard RoyalCaribbean and its subsidiary, Celebrity Cruises, will have to be vaccinated for COVID19 when cruises resume in Jun.md

 ---
-title: Passengers who travel aboard #RoyalCaribbean and its subsidiary, Celebrity Cruises, will have to be vaccinated for #COVID19 when cruises resume in Jun...
+title: 'Passengers who travel aboard #RoyalCaribbean and its subsidiary, Celebrity Cruises, will have to be vaccinated for #COVID19 when cruises resume in Jun...'
 categories:
     - 社交媒体
     - Gab - 熱門